prgpascal/jEnt/README.md

 	WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 	See the License for the specific language governing permissions and limitations under the License.

+The original [ENT project][ent] was developed by John Walker, and it's in the public domain.

 [ent]: http://www.fourmilab.ch/random/